 Driving the news: Investigations into former leaders have been in the news around the world lately.

-Several ex-leaders from wealthy democracies have found themselves on trial in the past two decades.
+Several ex-leaders from wealthy democracies have also found themselves on trial in the past two decades.

 - Like Trump, Former French President Nicolas Sarkozy had his home searched after leaving office.
-He was convicted in two separate cases last year and sentenced to prison (he's appealing).
+He was convicted in two separate cases in 2021 and sentenced to prison (he's appealing).

 - In Taiwan, former President Chen Shui-bian was convicted of bribery in 2009.

-- He's far from the only leader for whom a trial or even conviction was not career-ending.
+Lula isn't the only former leader for whom a trial or even conviction was not career-ending.

 For obvious reasons, the countries that are least likely to be filled in on our map are monarchies or dictatorships where leaders are long-serving and untouchable.